TechnologyClassroom/Processing/ProcessingExamples.md

-This is an incomplete list of places to find Processing Examples:
+This is an incomplete list of places to find Processing examples:

 Java Examples
 * http://www.openprocessing.org/